Words and terms used in the world of From The Waters.

 Plural upalleani.
 A small, yellow songbird.

-The ceremony that apprentice Celestials go through after their one year apprenticeship, on January 11th, in which they are cleansed in Aeternia's golden water, which soon triggers the Lament if the individual has the velurea flair.
+An Aelish ceremony that Celestials go through after their one year apprenticeship, on January 11th.
+During the ceremony they are cleansed in Aeternia's golden water, which soon triggers the Lament if the individual has the velurea flair.

-A chamber that forms a part of an aelinuan's body, which can contain a certain amount of aeryn dedicated to a particular purpose.
+A chamber that forms a part of an aelinuan's body and which can contain a certain amount of aeryn dedicated to a particular purpose.
 There are five: abilita, embodia, intellica, uniqua and vitalita.
-Aelinuans can have differing "levels" of each, with some having more potency than others.
+Aelinuans can have differing levels of each, measured from one to five, with some having more potency than others.

-The organ that contains the five vecrucia chambers.
+The organ in the aelinuan body that contains the five vecrucia chambers.

-The official currency of Doluround.
+The Doluroundian Ephasian Vee is the official currency of Doluround.
 A zee is subdivided into vii.
 The currency symbol is V for example: V23.00.

 When a fully mature aelinuan with this flair comes into contact with an aetri's waters they will begin to hear the Lament.
 They will then be compelled by their aetri to undertake regular visits to Earth in order to collect specially selected souls for that aetri to use in order to create a new aelinuan.